 This will be a tough choice for some people because the Astra Militarum Codex books are not cheap.

 I’d recommend getting a model first, even if you’re a gamer.
 Just because once you start building and painting you’ll be hooked.
 If you get the Codex first you may get bogged down in it and worry about building a perfect army.

 The basic rules are free for Warhammer 40,000 so no need to run out and buy the Basic Rulebook right away.
 You’ll probably want it at some point, however.

 This is very easy to do when you start playing.
 You want to beat a friend and therefore buy models to counter their army.
 It’s a smart idea and can be done if you know a little bit about Warhammer 40,000 and your enemy before you start your force.

 But it’s a trap!
-Over time rules change and FAQs happen.
+Over time rules change and FAQs occur.
 The most powerful units may get changed so they are no longer as effective or cost more points.
-If you buy lots of Punisher Leman studs to counter your friends Ork list with scores of Boyz in it.
+If you buy lots of Punisher Leman Russ to counter your friends Ork list which uses loads of Ork Boyz in it.
 You’ll be undone as soon as they switch and bring some Killer Kans or heavier units.

 Buy something you like and try not to become too obsessed with countering a specific army.

 These Start Collecting Boxes are the best place to start your force.
 They contain tanks and infantry.
 They give you something that you can use right away.
 They also save you a little bit of money too.